 Services provided

-Do you have a history of recurrent headaches (sinus pain and pressure, migraines); persistent nasal discharge or mucous with poor response to allergy medication and no response to antibiotics; did you have one or more surgical procedures on the nose and/or sinuses but symptom continue; do you develop itching “all over”, mostly at night; do you have a diagnosis of skin rash, eczema or urticaria; do you have a history of recurrent ear infections requiring multiple courses of antibiotics or even tubes?
+Do you have a history of recurrent headaches, sinus pain and pressure, migraines, persistent nasal discharge or mucous with poor response to allergy medication and no response to antibiotics, did you have one or more surgical procedures on the nose and/or sinuses but symptoms continue, do you develop itching “all over”, mostly at night, do you have a diagnosis of skin rash, eczema or urticaria; do you have a history of recurrent ear infections requiring multiple courses of antibiotics or even tubes?

-If you said “yes” to any of the above, keep reading, as it is highly likely that you or your child have allergies
+If you said “yes” to any of the above, keep reading, as it is highly likely that you or your child have allergies.
+It is not unusual for allergic conditions to go undiagnosed and even when diagnosed, allergy treatments often fail to offer significant relief.

 The only way to really control the allergic reaction is with allergy immunotherapy, a technical name for allergy vaccines.

-Allergy Vaccines are traditionally known as “allergy shots”, a very effective but involved treatment modality that can have potential complications.
-There are other much safer modalities, with equal or even better efficacy: SLIT or LDA.
+Allergy Vaccines are traditionally known as “allergy shots”, a very effective but involved treatment modality that can have potential complications, occasionally very severe.
+There are other much safer modalities, with equal or even better results that are Sublingual Immunotherapy (SLIT) and Low Dose Allergen Immunotherapy (LDA).

 The diagnosis of the allergic condition should be clinical.
 In other words, based on the history and physical exam the doctor should be able to determine that the patient has allergies.